MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002AssignmentGuide.md

 ## Part 2: Manipulation

-Your *second task* is to tidy the data you have collected.
+Your second task is to tidy the data you have collected.
 Organize the data into a coherent spreadsheet that is ready for analysis in R. Produce CSV files containing both the long and wide-format data.
 Do all manipulations in R, and share your code.

 Note that this will require pulling data into R, manipulating it, and then outputting it as new CSV files - all things we will talk about in class.

 Part 2 has two deliverables:

 1. Two CSV files - one long-format and one wide-format, containing the data you collected from Part 1.
-These data should meet the criteria of being 'tidy data'
+The long format data should be 'tidy,' while the wide format data should be as tidy as possible while still being wide format.
 2. R code, fully commented, that shows how you conducted your manipulations.
 I want to see evidence of:

-  - Error detection and cleanup
+* Error detection and cleanup
-  - At least three dplyr operations (e.g. mutate, join, count)
+* At least three dplyr operators used (e.g. mutate, join)
-  - Manipulation of data into long and wide formats
+* Manipulation of data into long and wide formats

-  Even if your data are very clean, you need to demonstrate to me how you checked for that and verified it to be the case.
+If the data you collected in part 1 are already tidy, I still want to see evidence of error checking, and I still want to see manipulations.
+Some manipulations you may make, as examples:

+* Calculating derived quantities from your data (e.g. make a new column that is a ratio of two other variables)
+* Converting data types, or renaming variables

+### How I want this submitted:

+Please upload a single .zip file containing your R project.
+There should be an /analysis subfolder that contains your R script that accomplishes the objectives of part 2.
+There should be a /data folder that contains your data from part 1.
+There should be another folder (could be /outputs, /tidydata, or something equally descriptive) that contains the CSV files that your script will create)

 **Value: 20%**

 *Grading:*

-- R code /18
+R code /18
   * Inputs data from a .csv into R
   * Conducts error detection and cleanup
   * Applies at least three manipulation operations (e.g. mutate, join, count)
   * Organizes data into long format and exports as .csv
   * Organizes data into wide format and exports as .csv

-- Organized R project, with correct files outputted /2
+Organized R project, with correct files outputted /2

-Due: End of Week 8.
+Due: End of Week **9**.

 ## Part 3: Display